 - Return to their communities as better leaders, prepared to identify, develop, and implement solutions which will benefit all stakeholders.

 - Have the opportunity to form a vibrant learning community and network, which is an essential element of effective leadership development

-The Leadership Institute selection process is now complete.
-The selection committee reviewed applications to select a participant mix based on type of library (public, academic, school, special, etc.), organizational responsibility, geography, gender, and race/ethnicity.
-This was a selective process based on demonstrated leadership potential, professional achievement and community or campus involvement.
-Particular attention was given to applicants’ personal statements as well as those of their references.
+The selection committee reviews applications to select a participant mix based on type of library (public, academic, school, special, etc.), organizational responsibility, geography, gender, and race/ethnicity.
+This selective process is based on demonstrated leadership potential, professional achievement and community or campus involvement.
+Particular attention will be given to applicants’ personal statements as well as those of their references.
 In addition, applicants must meet the following criteria:

 - Hold an MLS or equivalent degree